-We pass then to Teichm\"uller spaces of arbitrary surfaces of finite type, that is, closed surfaces of finite genus with a finite number of marked points.
+We pass then to the Teichm\"uller spaces of arbitrary surfaces of finite type, that is, closed surfaces of finite genus with a finite number of marked points.
 Making use of Teichm\"{u}ller discs, we define horocyclic deformations\footnote{In this paper, notions such as \emph{horocyclic deformation} and \emph{horocyclic vector field}, inspired by Thurston's paper \cite{ThM}, are different from other notions of \emph{horocyclic flow} used in the literature, e.g. the classical notion of horocycle flow in \cite{Ratner}, and the one introduced by Masur on the moduli space of quadratic differentials on a surface \cite{Masur-Ergodic}, although all these notions are related.} of these surfaces and horocyclic metrics for these general Teichm\"{u}ller spaces.
 Such a metric is also defined via a family of norms on tangent spaces.
 We show that these norms induce the familiar Teichm\"{u}ller metric, that is, the metric that coincides with half of the hyperbolic metric on each Teichm\"{u}ller disc \cite{Roy}.
 Thus, in the case of surfaces of arbitrary finite type, the Teichm\"uller and the horocyclic metrics coincide.

-In the theory of Finsler geometry, there is a notion of Legendre transform, which is a map from the cotangent vector space to the tangent vector space at the same point of a manifold with a Finsler structure, which was introduced and studied by Ohta--Sturm \cite{Ohta}.
-Applying a complex version to Teichm\"{u}ller space with Teichm\"{u}ller metric, it turns out that the Legendre transform coincides with the infinitesimal Teichm\"{u}ller homeomorphism.
+In Finsler geometry, there is a notion of Legendre transform, which is a map from the cotangent vector space to the tangent vector space at the same point of a manifold with a Finsler structure.
+This notion was introduced and studied by Ohta--Sturm \cite{Ohta}.
+Applying a complex version to Teichm\"{u}ller space equipped with the Teichm\"{u}ller metric, it turns out that the Legendre transform coincides with the infinitesimal Teichm\"{u}ller homeomorphism.
 This implies in turn a duality between the infinitesimal length function and the infinitesimal horocyclic deformation.

 Table 1 summarizes part of the analogy between Thurston's theory of the earthquake metric and its conformal analogue.